Arhit-Chakrabarti/logisticLAGO/README.md

 be for example, how well the participants perform on a test following administration of the intervention package.
-The intervention package is prospectively changed at every stage based on the cumulative data collected over the stages, such that an *optimal* package is rolled out to the participants in the next stage such that the probability of success for the binary response is above a desired threshold while minimizing the implementation costs.
+The intervention package is prospectively changed at every stage based on the cumulative data collected over the stages and an *optimal* package is rolled out to the participants in the next stage such that the probability of success for the binary response is above a desired threshold, while simultaneously minimizing the implementation costs.

-## In a ongoing trial
+## In an ongoing trial

-In the case when a trial has already been designed and data from the trial has been collected, the next step of the study is to estimate the optimal intervention package to be rolled out to the participants in the next stage such that the otcome goal of the study is met and costs minimized.
-To estimate the optimal intervention package the vector of per unit linear costs for the intervention package (*cost*), the vector of minimum (*lower*) and maximum (*upper*) values of the components of the intervention package, desired outcome goal (*pstar*), the estimated *β̂* (*beta*) from fitting a logistic regression model to the observed response, which gives the estimated effect of the corresponding intervention package and the intervention package rolled out at the current stage (*starting.value*).
-The estimated optimal intervention is given by
+In the case when a trial has already been designed and data from the trial has been collected, the next step of the study is to estimate the optimum intervention package to be rolled out to the participants in the next stage such that the outcome goal of the study is met and costs minimized.
+To estimate the optimum intervention package, the vector of per unit costs for the components of the intervention package (*cost*), the vector of minimum (*lower*) and maximum (*upper*) values of the components of the intervention package, desired outcome goal (*pstar*), the estimated *β̂* (*beta*) from fitting a logistic regression model to the observed response, which gives the estimated effect of the corresponding intervention package and the intervention package rolled out at the current stage (*starting.value*) are required.
+The estimated optimal intervention is given by the function *opt\_int*

 ``` r
 opt_int(cost = cost, beta = beta, lower = lower, upper = upper, pstar = pstar, starting.value = starting.value)